Accelerate Supply Chain Planning With TigerGraph

 Manage Supply Chains Effectively With Real-Time Analytics

-Improve Supply Chain Management With Machine Learning
+Improve Supply Chain Management With Improve Machine Learning

 Although humans are still asked to make decisions when extraordinary disruptions occur, AI-assisted supply chain analytics can provide vital advice in such cases.
 TigerGraph generates new features for machine learning based on the analysis of as many as 10 or more levels in the supply chain.
 These graph computed features are fed into the machine learning solution as training data, improving the accuracy of the machine learning solution for the prediction of supply chain disruptions.